chadagreene/ITS_LIVE/documentation/itslive_quiver_documentation.md

 ![](itslive_quiver_documentation_jakobshavn_simple.jpg)

 ## Example 2: Formatted arrows
-Repeat the example above, but this time make the arrows red and thicc:
+Repeat the example above, but this time make the arrows red and thick:

 ```matlab
 figure